pandas-dev/pandas/doc/source/reshaping.rst

    stacked.unstack(1)
    stacked.unstack(0)

+.. _reshaping.unstack_by_name:

+If the indexes have names, you can use the level names instead of specifying the level numbers:

+.. ipython:: python

+   stacked.unstack('second')

 Notice that the ``stack`` and ``unstack`` methods implicitly sort the index levels involved.
 Hence a call to ``stack`` and then ``unstack``, or viceversa, will result in a **sorted** copy of the original DataFrame or Series: